DanielSSilva/danielssilva.github.io/_posts/2020-06-10-Automating_database_backups_with_Universal_Automation_and_dbatools.md

 With this post we've seen what's Universal Automation, Universal and the different naming/functionalities.

-We've then used UA through a Docker container, created a script to backup our database and scheduled it to run twice a day, everyday.
+We've then used UA through a Docker container, created a script to backup our database and scheduled it to run twice a day, every day.

 Hopefully this was a good introduction for you to understand the power of Universal and how you can leverage from it to make your work easier.

-On a side note, something that I've found really amazing is that, UA was running in a container, and my database is on another container, and it simply worked out of the box!
+On a side note, something that I've found really amazing is that UA was running in a container, and my database is on another container, and it simply worked out of the box!

 Thanks for reading!